Shepherd on the Search

-To help children discover the joy of searching for the Christ Child during the Advent season, the OSL Library is again sponsoring “The Shepherd on the Search.”
-Each Sunday and Wednesday in Advent, patrons who find one of the 12 nativity figures hidden on the shelves in the Library will receive a treat and a prize.
+To help children discover the joy of searching for the Christ Child during the Advent season, the OSL Library is again sponsoring Shepherd on the Search!
+On Sundays and Wednesdays beginning December 1, patrons who find one of the nativity figures hidden around the front of the Library will receive a treat and a prize.
 Be sure to visit the Library and encourage your child to follow the shepherd’s search for Baby Jesus.

-This month’s feature, on December 8, will be The Last Straw.
+This month’s Second Saturday Movie, on December 14, will be Christmas Jars.

 Monday 9:00 a.m.–noon